 Google and privacy

-- Split screen: Your team wants to work centrally on a document?
+- Split screen: Your team wants to work on a document centrally?
 Or someone wants to present something to the others?
-This can also be done using the "split screen" function.
+That's also possible with the "Split screen" function.

-Meeting with or without video?
+Meetings with or without video?

-Aircall: Flexible telephone
+Aircall: flexible telephone

 - Zoho (more on this in a moment)